laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 LSPCON works in either Level Shifter (LS) or Protocol Converter (PCON) mode.
 When the adapter works in LS mode, it is capable of producing HDMI 1.4 signals from DisplayPort, while in PCON mode, it could provide HDMI 2.0 output.
 Some onboard LSPCON adapters (e.g. the one on Dell XPS 15 9570) have been configured in the firmware to work in LS mode by default, resulting a black screen on handling HDMI 2.0 connections.

-Starting from version 1.3.0, *WEG* now provides driver support for the onboard LSPCON by automatically configuring the adapter to run in PCON mode on new HDMI connections, and hence solves the black screen issue on some platforms.
+Starting from version 1.3.0, *WEB* now provides driver support for the onboard LSPCON by automatically configuring the adapter to run in PCON mode on new HDMI connections, and hence solves the black screen issue on some platforms.

 - LSPCON driver is only applicable for laptops and PCs with HDMI 2.0 routed to IGPU.
 - LSPCON driver is necessary for all newer platforms unless the new IGPU starts to provide native HDMI 2.0 output.